-INOpulse for PH-COPD
+INOpulse for PH-ILD

-IPF is a chronic progressive disease of destruction of the airways and lung tissue.
+Interstitial lung disease (ILD) is a general category that includes many different lung conditions.
+All interstitial lung diseases affect the interstitium, a lace-like network of tissue that extends throughout both lungs.
+ILDs are a chronic progressive disease of destruction of the airways and lung tissue.
 This results in scarring, thickening of the lung tissue causing insufficient ability for the lungs to oxygenate blood to be delivered to the body, caused by imbalance in mediators and chronic inflammation.
-While IPF is primarily a respiratory disease, it can also affect the pulmonary blood circulation, resulting in chronic pulmonary vasoconstriction and pulmonary hypertension.
-Pulmonary hypertension (PH) is a common complication in patients with late-stage IPF.
-PH-IPF has also shown to be associated with poor clinical outcomes when compared to similar IPF patients without PH.
+While ILD is primarily a respiratory disease, it can also affect the pulmonary blood circulation, resulting in vascular remodeling and pulmonary hypertension.
+Chronic elevation of the pulmonary artery pressures puts stress on the right ventricle and can lead to ventricular failure.

 We hypothesize inhaled nitric oxide reduces pulmonary vascular resistance without disturbing ventilation/perfusion of the lungs.
 Previous studies of inhaled nitric oxide in IPF patients have supported the hypothesis.

 We are conducting a Phase 3 study, called REBUILD, in a wide population of pulmonary fibrosis patients at both low and intermediate/high risk of pulmonary hypertension.